33 Marketing Campaign Ideas for 2026 (With Examples You Can Steal)

 When to use: Best for B2B, education, courses, or high-ticket services with longer sales cycles.
 Works when you need middle-of-funnel leads who aren't ready to buy but want to learn.

-Quick win: Make the resource genuinely valuable – something you could charge for.
+Quick win: Make the resource valuable, something you could charge for.
 Then give it away free.
 The quality of your lead magnet determines lead quality more than your targeting does.

 Guerrilla/Creative Campaigns